NicolasRouquette/tasksat/doc/getting-started.md

 Specifically it shows that

-- The robot charged for 40 time units: battery: 50 → 90
+- The rover charged for 40 time units: battery: 50 → 90
-- The robot drove for 40 time units: battery: 90 → 30
+- The rover drove for 40 time units: battery: 90 → 30
 - The temporal property is satisfied: ✓

 ### Optional: VS Code Syntax Highlighting